Stylish DIY Composition Book Cover

 - Sharpie markers

-Choose the sheet of paper that will cover the front of the notebook.
-Match the top corners.
+Choose the sheet of paper that will cover the front of the notebook and match the top corners.
 With the notebook open, trim off the excess paper.
 You could also trim the paper after gluing, just a matter of preference.
 I trimmed it first so I would not get glue all over the place.

 With the glue-covered paper, line up the corner of the paper with the corner of the book and press firmly all over.
 One nice thing about glue-sticks is they are very forgiving.
 If it does not line up right the first time, you can peel the paper back and try again.
 The glue does not set immediately.